DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for North Carolina vs. TCU on Monday

 Monday college football betting preview

 If you're wondering how to bet on college football on Monday, there's only one show in town, with North Carolina vs. TCU kicking off at 8 p.m.
 ET.
-Belichick began his NFL coaching career as a special assistant for the Baltimore Colts in 1975 and worked in the NFL until he and the Patriots agreed to part ways in 2023.
-Now he'll be taking on his first collegiate coaching job and all eyes will be on the 73-year-old as he adjusts to changing CFB landscape.
+The Tar Heels have almost entirely reworked their roster over the offseason after hiring former Patriots head coach Bill Belichick, and now fans across the country will be eager to see how the 73-year-old handles his first-ever collegiate job.

-Meanwhile, TCU is coming off a nine-win season under Sonny Dykes and welcomes back starting quarterback Josh Hoover, who threw for 3,949 yards and 27 touchdowns last season.
-The Horned Frogs are 3.5-point road favorites while the over/under for TCU vs. North Carolina tonight is 55.5 points.
+Meanwhile, Sonny Dykes is only a couple of seasons removed from leading TCU to the College Football Playoff National Championship Game, and he returns a lot from a nine-win team in 2024.
+Starting quarterback Josh Hoover is back after throwing for 3,949 yards and 27 touchdowns, and he'll have a talented receiving corps to work with and three of five starters back on the offensive line.
+TCU is favored by 3.5 in the latest college football odds, while the over/under is 54.5.
 Bet on North Carolina vs. TCU now and get $300 in bonus bets instantly and over $200 off on NFL Sunday ticket as a new user.

 Monday MLB betting preview